FOGProject/fog-docs/docs/getting_started/deploy_an_image.md

 ### Deploy image now

 You are then asked to deploy the image now.
-If you say \'Y\' here, besided restering this machine in Fog, also, a deployment task will be created.
+If you say 'Y' here, besided restering this machine in Fog, also, a deployment task will be created.
 Upon next network boot of this machine, the image will be deployed to this machine.

-Say \'Y\' here.
+Say 'Y' here.

 ### FOG Username and password